riccardomonaco/soundealer/README.md

 ## Software Architecture

-The project follows a separation of concerns to ensure scalability:
+The project follows an architectural separation to ensure scalability:

 * **`AudioPlayer.js`**: The central class managing the audio node graph, region events, and Wavesurfer integration.
 * **`AudioUtils.js`**: The DSP class containing mathematical logic for distortion curves, 16-bit PCM WAV conversion, and buffer slicing.